KSheridan86/project-1-hubble/README.md

 ## Credits

-The code for the Hamburger menu used at the top of the page was copied from the first example on the website below and then redesigned for my particular needs.
+The code for the Hamburger menu used at the top of the page was taken from the first example on the website below and then redesigned for my particular needs.

 - [Hamburger menu code](https://alvarotrigo.com/blog/hamburger-menu-css/)